aliciagaston/Agile/README.md

 # Agile

-HOw to compile :
+How to compile :

 Compiling the demo's can be done as follows:

-gcc demo_rx.c rs232.c -Wall -Wextra -o2 -o test_rx

-gcc demo_tx.c rs232.c -Wall -Wextra -o2 -o test_tx
+g++ main.cpp rs232.c -Wall -Wextra -o2 -o start_request

 Run the demo by typing:

-./test_rx

-or

-./test_tx
+./start_request

 To include this library into your project: